Top 10 Social Media Logos and the Story Behind Them

 Instagram is a sharing platform for photos and videos founded by Kevin Sytrom and Mike Krieger.

-Facebook acquired Instagram a few years ago.
+Facebook acquired Instagram several years ago.

-In 2016, it has changed its logo to an outline of a camera set on a gradient background of purple, magenta, and orange.
+In 2016, it changed its logo to an outline of a camera set on a gradient background of purple, magenta, and orange.

 5 – Twitter